 Avoid Direct Heat When Drying

 Do not dry out your shoes by placing them in a clothes dryer or just before an open heater.
 It contains high temperatures that damage the adhesives and generally weaken the structure of the shoe.
-Stuffing with newspaper or paper towels inside the shoe can absorb the moisture it contains, then one may replace the papers at intervals for faster evaporation.
+Stuffing with newspaper or paper towels inside the shoe can absorb the moisture it contains, and then one may replace the paper at intervals for faster evaporation.

 Allow Shoes to Air Dry Completely